xim3320/SPaRTAN/SPaRTAN_python/README.md

 pandas, pickle, numpy, random, os, sklearn, scipy, Cython,

 ### Cython extension built
-In order to improve the running time, we convert two computationally intensive python modules into Cython modules, which calls some of C codes as well.
-We have uploaded Cython extensions built on a Windows and a Linux system.
+There are two Cython extension modules.
+We have built them in local Windows and a Linux system. .pyd files are for Windows system; .so files are for Linux and Mac system.
+You can download based on your operating system.
 If they are not compatible with your platform, then you need to build them on site.

 - build cythLeastR extention modue